aieeauo/PLSP-Engineering-Insights-Repository/README.md

 ## 📜 License

-This project is intended for **academic and institutional use** by PLSP.
+This project is intended for **academic and institutional use** by DLSP.

 ---